eoduniyi/hyperSpec.gsoc2020/README.md

 ---

-I chose qplotspc because it seemed simple and because I wanted to know more the spectra within the hyperSpec objects
+I chose `qplotspc` because it seemed simple and because I wanted to know more about the spectra within the hyperSpec objects.

-So the main thing I'm trying to understand is how doe you test a plotting function (maybe the ggplot2 repo has some good resources).
+So, the main thing I'm trying to understand is how does one test a plotting function (maybe the ggplot2 repo has some good resources).
 Furthermore, I need to understand what the function does and how the function does it.
-Basically, I need to understand the parameters and how they get processed in the function body.
+Basically, I need to understand the parameters/arguments and how they get processed in the function body.

-#### `qplotspc()` usage
+#### 4.1. `qplotspc()` usage
+See how `qplotspc` and other plotting functions are used on[hyperSpec Plotting Examples with ggplot2](https://gegznav.github.io/spHelper/articles/v3_Plotting_Examples_gg_hy.html)

-#### `qplotspc()` parameters
+#### 4.2. `qplotspc()` parameters
 The parameters of qplotspc are the following:
 * **x** - hyperSpec object
 * **wl.range** -  wavelength ranges to plot